The Revels: Background

+History

 Gil Serna & The Rockets

 They were five members who were part of an 18-piece San Luis Obispo high school dance band called The Dreamers.
 Breaking away from the band, they formed Gil Serna & The Rockets.
 This happened around Norman Knowles' third year at San Luis Obispo.
 He and the other members wanted to form their own combo to perform at dances and parties and make some money as well.
 An early line-up of the performing band Gil Serna & The Rockets, consisted of Serna on guitar, Sam Eddy on piano, Dan Darnold on guitar, Jim Macrae on drums and Knowles on sax.
 In 1957, there was a line up made up of Knowles, Serna, Jim Macrae, Darnold and Ron Fanunkin.
 With his graduation behind him and now a married man, Knowles was eventually elected as band leader in late 1958.
 Knowles was already handling a good deal of the band's bookings and business affairs.
 In early 1959, Knowles changed the name of the group to The Revels.